Roy Francis Announces Run for Warrenton Town Council

 — Liz, local resident

-Our community.
-Our Vote
+Our Community.
+Our Vote.

-Show up to meetings
+Show Up to Meetings

-Town Hall Meeting on Data Centers and Transmission Lines.
+Community Meeting on Data Centers and Transmission Lines.

 On our Take action page, we have contact information of our local politicians emails.